LeonieHendriksen/Hello-world/readme.txt

 1. git config --global user.username absdc
 Check to see if it works:
 git config --global user.username  -> shoud say absdc now

+oke so we put everything online: git remote add origin URL

+In my case this meant I also had all the files from this folder online already.
+After changing the document and comitting it offline you can push it towards online.
+1st do steps 1-4 (git status, git add name, git stage name, git commit -m name) then use: git push origin master